-Should you go for the Amazon Fire HD 8 vs. Samsung Galaxy Tab A 8.0"
+Amazon Fire HD 8 (2020) vs. Samsung Galaxy Tab A 8.0" (2019): Which should you buy?

 Both the Samsung Galaxy Tab A 8" and Amazon Fire HD 8 are solid tablets that will make for great entertainment devices.
 Each has an app store full of choices to get you all of the content you could think of.
 You'll have a vibrant display for enjoying your movies, games, books, and more.

-However, for a device that is squarely focused on content with the capability to do more, the Fire HD 8 should be your top hoice.
+However, for a device that is squarely focused on content with the capability to do more, the Fire HD 8 should be your top choice.
 The modern USB-C port, the superior dual-speakers featuring Dolby Atmos, and the higher storage capacity all make for a better overall experience.
-Pair that up with a case to prop it up while enjoying your shows, and you can't go wrong.
+Pair that up with a great Fire HD 8 case to prop it up while enjoying your shows, and you can't go wrong.

 If you need to have the full breadth of the Android apps in the Google Play Store and want a thinner, lighter option, then the Samsung Galaxy Tab A 8" is a fine choice.
-It has a slightly longer battery life, and an improved rear camera should those be important features for your needs.
-Keep in mind it uses older Micro-USB for charging and is limited to 512GB expandable memory.
-As light and thin as this tablet is, be sure to protect the more expensive device with a case.
+It has a slightly longer battery life and an improved rear camera.
+However, keep in mind that the Galaxy Tab A 8" uses an ancient micro-USB port for charging and is limited to 512GB expandable memory.
+As light and thin as this tablet is, be sure to protect this more expensive device with a solid Galaxy Tab A case.

 Movie machine